Skip to main content

 Marine Litter and Circular Economy

-MOEJ and EPA cooperate on international environmental policy matters including demonstrating leadership on ocean plastic pollution and circular economy matters.
+EPA and MOEJ cooperate on international environmental policy matters including demonstrating leadership on ocean plastic pollution and circular economy matters.
 This coordination brings us closer to achieving the Osaka Blue Ocean Vision, which was shared under the Japan G20 presidency in 2019 and aims to reduce additional plastic pollution to zero by 2050.
 We are jointly committed to the negotiation of a global agreement on plastic pollution that will address the full lifecycle of plastic through an ambitious, innovative, country-driven approach.

 Japan is part of the Organisation for Economic Co-operation and Development (OECD) Environmental Performance Review Team that is assessing United States and multi-country progress, policies, and best practices towards addressing marine litter.
 Through this process, MOEJ and EPA are working with Indonesia and the OECD to analyze policies and enhance peer-to-peer learning.